 Results and discussion

-The analysis of variance for the experiment revealed that presence of significant differences among 41 hybrids for all the characters except for days to 50% flowering and number of tillers (Table 1).
+The analysis of variance for the experiment revealed a significant differences among 41 hybrids for all the characters except for days to 50% flowering and number of tillers (Table 1).
 Also, the descriptive statistics indicating the presence of wide range of high variability in hybrids studied (Table 2).
 Range of variation was highest for grain yield, green fodder yield, plant height, panicle length and days to 50% flowering.
 Based on coefficient of variation higher variability was observed for green fodder yield, grain yield, number of tillers, panicle length and plant height.
 Higher range, coefficients of variation and large differences in mean values for most of the characters revealed that sufficient diversity existed among the hybrids and their characters.
 The present findings were similar with previous reports in pearl millet (Anuradha et al., 2018; Sharma et al., 2018 and Mahendrakar et al., 2019).

 In present investigation, the mean data of seven quantitative characters were subjected to principal component analysis that follows a data reductionist approach involving a linear combination of optimally-weighted observed variables and helps in identifying the plant characters that contribute most towards the total variation.
 The first three principal components having eigen value greater than one were extracted from the mean of 7 characters and they explained 69.8% variance in pearl millet hybrids (Table 3).
 The first principal component (PC1) was the most important and accounted 34.1 % of variation.
 The major contributors for variation observed in first principle component were plant height, grain yield and green fodder yield.
 The variations in PC2 were mainly due to days to 50% flowering, number of tillers and panicle girth.
 PC3 imparted 16.6% variance mainly through panicle length.
 Remaining 30.1% variance exhibited by PC4, PC5, PC6 and PC7 (Table 4).
 The results indicated the role of traits (specific to each PC) which contributed more towards genetic divergence in discriminating the hybrids of pearl millet.
 The present study was in agreement with the PCA traits analysis of Animasaun et al., (2017), Sangwan et al., (2019), Mithlesh et al., (2020) in pearl millet.